 A Windows® batch script that can be run from your Intel Fortran Command Prompt Window, with very little (if any) modification.
 This batch file creates executables named “FAST_iwin32.exe” and “FAST_iwin64.exe” in the <FAST8>\bin folder.
 We recommend you use the Visual Studio project instead of this batch script.

-A makefile for gfortran with (most of) the settings to create “FAST_gwin32.exe” and “FAST_gwin64.exe” in the <FAST8>\bin folder.
+A makefile for gfortran with settings to create “FAST_gwin32.exe” and “FAST_gwin64.exe” in the <FAST8>\bin folder.
 To run this on Windows, you will need to install binaries of the LAPACK libraries.
 Please see “CompilingInstructions_FASTv8.pdf” for details.
-This makefile has been tested only on Windows.
-Also note that offshore models do not run with the gfortran executables (land-based models do).
+This makefile has been tested on Windows and Mac.
+Non-Windows users will also have to obtain the MAP.so library and Registry executable program to use with this makefile.

 All of these tools for compiling are set up to compile and link with the appropriate settings, though you may have to modify the makefile to find the LAPACK libraries.
 (Note that FAST uses several specialized compiling/linking options and that MAP++ is distributed as a dynamic-link library.)
 These tools also run the FAST Registry if necessary (e.g., changes to the Registry input files or missing *_Types.f90 files).